sharife/golden-thread/site/content/productions/leila.md

     <a href="https://www.hpcfgiving.org/" target="_blank">Harbor Point
     Charitable Foundation</a>
 ---

-Past productions of Fairytale Players have been performed at Asian Art Museum, La Pena Cultural Center, Islamic Cultural Center, San Jose Children’s Discovery Museum, the United States of Asian America Festival, San Francisco TheatreFest, and the Dia de los Niños Festival in San Francisco, as well as numerous schools and libraries in the Alameda, Contra Costa, San Francisco.
+Golden Thread Fairytale Players have performed at the Asian Art Museum, La Pena Cultural Center, Islamic Cultural Center, San Jose Children’s Discovery Museum, the United States of Asian America Festival, San Francisco TheatreFest, and the Dia de los Niños Festival in San Francisco, as well as numerous schools and libraries in the Alameda, Contra Costa, and San Francisco counties.